paulgaspardo/poppyio/README.md

 Internet Explorer requires a `Promise` polyfill (the bundles come with [promiscuous](https://github.com/RubenVerborgh/promiscuous)) and a
 [small hack](https://stackoverflow.com/a/36630058) (the `iePrelude` above).

+## Try it

+Check out https://primitive.5apps.com for an example client app.
+For a poppy to use, try:

+* `f4r.poppy.io` to pick an image from the Flickr Commons or upload an image to your Flickr account
+* `i3r.poppy.io` to anonymously upload an image to imgur.

 ## README Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->